 - a.
-Penalty loops apply to the sprint, mass start, pursuit and relay competitions. - b.
-The penalty loop distance for all events shall be 100 meters. - c.
-One penalty loop shall be skied for each target missed. - d.
-The required number of penalty loops shall be skied immediately after each round of shooting. - e.
-A two-minute penalty shall be added to a competitor's time for each penalty loop not skied. - f.
+Penalty loops apply to the sprint, mass start and relay competitions only. - b.
+The penalty loop distance for all events shall be fifty (50) meters. - c.
+One penalty loop shall be snowshoed for each target missed. - d.
+The required number of penalty loops shall be snowshoed immediately after each round of shooting. - e.
+A two-minute penalty shall be added to a competitor's time for each penalty loop not snowshoed. - f.
 Competitors are responsible for ensuring that they complete the correct number of penalty loops. - g.
-Individual Event Penalties - The time penalty for individual events will be 40 seconds for each target missed.
+Individual Event Penalties - 9.
+The time penalty for individual events will be 40 seconds for each target missed.